Cesar-Azeredo/FarmTechSolutions-Completo/docs/README_EN.md

 #### 📘 Introduction

-In this first phase, the **FarmTech Solutions** team began developing an application in **Python** to support a farm transitioning to **Digital Agriculture**, aiming to increase productivity and input control.
+In this first phase, the **FarmTech Solutions** team developed an application in **Python** to support farms transitioning to **Digital Agriculture**, aiming to increase productivity and input control.

 #### 🧩 Main Features

-- **Support for 2 types of agricultural crops** chosen by the team.
+- **Support for 2 types of agricultural crops** chosen by the team
-- **Planting area calculation**, allowing different geometric shapes (rectangle, trapezoid, circle, etc.).
+- **Planting area calculation** with different geometric shapes (rectangle, trapezoid, circle)
-- **Input management calculation**, such as fertilizers, herbicides, and insecticides, considering area and applied quantity.
+- **Input management calculation** (fertilizers, herbicides, insecticides) considering area and applied quantity
-- **Data structures with vectors** to store and manipulate crop information.
+- **Data structures with vectors** to store and manipulate crop information
 - **Interactive menu** with operations:
   - Data entry
   - Data output (terminal reports)
   - Update and delete records
   - Application termination option
-- **Use of loops and conditional structures** for logical flow and calculation repetition.
+- **Use of loops and conditional structures** for logical flow and calculation repetition

 #### 🧮 Integration with R

-After data collection and calculation, an application in **R** performs basic statistical analyses:
+After data collection and calculation, an application in **R** performs statistical analyses:

 - Means, standard deviations, and dispersion
 - Graphical visualizations
-- Optional integration with public weather API (Open-Meteo) for climate analysis
+- Optional integration with public weather API ([Open-Meteo](https://open-meteo.com)) for climate analysis

 #### 🌦️ Going Beyond

-Using **R (not Python)**, it's possible to connect to a weather API to collect climate data and display meteorological information directly in the terminal, promoting integration between agricultural data and environmental variables.
+Using **R**, it's possible to connect to weather APIs to collect climate data and display information directly in the terminal, integrating agricultural and environmental data.

 ---